Quick Answer

 - The distribution-participant restriction covers the SYNDICATE and selling group; the issuer/selling-shareholder restriction covers the ISSUER and selling shareholders.
 Two parallel Reg M restrictions, two different sets of restricted parties, same restricted period applies to both.

-The Three-Tier Restricted-Period Framework
+How Does the Three-Tier Restricted-Period Framework Work?

 The restricted period for distribution participants varies with the liquidity of the security being distributed.
 Three tiers exist, sorted by average daily trading volume (ADTV) and public float thresholds.